 I use what I've got and make do with that which saves me a lot of money and extra weight.

-A simple scarf can be used for so many other uses.
+A simple scarf can be used for so many other purposes.

 Things you can take from home.

-- hanging things off your bag for drying (think hiking), or a travel pillow
+- Hang things from your bag for drying (think hiking), or a travel pillow.

 Long shoe laces are great for:

 - Using as a clothesline - thread the shoelace thru the armholes